Business & Marianist Values

 Residence: Stuart Complex

-Shared Courses: Honors section of ECO 203 (Principles of Microeconomics) during the Fall 2013 semester, and the option to enroll in honors section of ECO 204 (Principles of Macroeconomics) during Spring 2014.
+Shared Courses: ECO 203 (Principles of Microeconomics) during the Fall 2014 semester, and the option to enroll in honors section of ECO 204 (Principles of Macroeconomics) during Spring 2015.

 Graduation Requirements: For students working toward a Bachelor of Science in Business Administration degree, ECO 203 and 204 fill specific requirements.
 For other degrees, ECO 203 will fulfill a general education requirement.